Rolol0ko/3D-Educational-Labaratory/README.md

 - The Main Camera is a child of User; access it or its CameraRotation via GetComponentInChildren to avoid losing references between scenes.
 - Any scene UI can safely fetch the camera or look controller at runtime from the singleton rather than relying on serialized scene references.

-## Camera Look Toggle API

-- CameraRotation exposes SetMovementActive(bool) which toggles the component and adjusts cursor lock/visibility for clean menu transitions.
-- Call the method from UI controllers or panels to pause/resume look while overlays or menus are visible.

-## Scene Events and Cursor

-- A central controller subscribes to SceneManager.sceneLoaded to apply scene‑specific rules such as cursor lock and UI visibility.
-- Menu scenes unlock and show the cursor, while gameplay scenes lock and hide the cursor for mouse look.

 ## JSON Localization (Resources + TMP)

 - JSON files live under Assets/Resources and are loaded with Resources.Load<TextAsset>("english") without the .json extension.
 - Data is parsed via Unity’s JSON serialization and stored in a Dictionary<string, string> for fast key lookups.
 - Each TextMesh Pro label uses a small component (e.g., TextLocalizer) to request text by key on Start and when language changes.

+/*
 ## Scavenger‑Hunt Checklist

 - A persistent progress manager listens to SceneManager.sceneLoaded and marks the corresponding scene task complete upon load.
 - The checklist UI shows at most three active tasks by filling three slots from the ordered list and skips completed items.
 - Optionally use a ScrollView if you want to browse the full task list while maintaining a capped “featured” section of three items.
+*/

 ## Multi‑Scene Workflow

-- Use a persistent core scene (User + managers) and load content scenes additively, or load single scenes while preserving the User singleton.
+- Uses a persistent core scene (User and managers) and load 360 content scenes additively, while still being able to load in on any scene from the editor.
-- References in scene‑local UI should be resolved at runtime from the persistent User or re‑bound on sceneLoaded to avoid nulls.

 ## License